Vualto/vudrm-public-docs/docs/source/VUDRM-Speke-Key-Provider.md

 -	Press the toggle next to “DRM Encryption” to add the DRM information.
 -	Add a “Resource ID”
 -	Set the “System ID” to “edef8ba9-79d6-4ace-a3c8-27dcd51d21ed”
--	Set the “URL” to “https://speke-keyprovider.vudrm.tech/vualto-demo/speke”
+-	Set the “URL” to that of your api gateway

 #### Playready (only if output group is DASH ISO)
 -	Press the toggle next to “DRM Encryption” to add the DRM information.
 -	Add a “Resource ID”
 -	Set the “System ID” to “9a04f079-9840-4286-ab92-e65be0885f95”
--	Set the “URL” to “https://speke-keyprovider.vudrm.tech/vualto-demo/speke”
+-	Set the “URL” to that of your api gateway

 #### Fairplay (only if output group is Apple HLS)
 -	Press the toggle next to “DRM Encryption” to add the DRM information.